enspirit/makefile-for-monorepos/README.md

 `component.image` has one prerequisite: `component/.built`.
 `component/.built` also has one prerequisite: `component/Dockerfile`.

-You can also see that the first rule does not have a recipe and that our second rules ["touches"](https://man7.org/linux/man-pages/man1/touch.1.html) the `component/.built` after building the docker image.
+You can also see that the first rule does not have a recipe and that our second rule ['touches'](https://man7.org/linux/man-pages/man1/touch.1.html) the `component/.built` after building the docker image.

 > Now what does this do?